 After importing the modules, there are three must-have elements in any GUI app.
-The first one is to create variable and add TK Functionality
+The first one is to create a variable and add TK Functionality

 root = tk.Tk()

 Then, before adding any specific widgets or elements, you need to create a Canvas or framework under those elements.
 You can set the width, height, and number of columns.
 I try to use a metaphor.
-This is like you categorize a house with different rooms before moving furniture into each room
+This is like you categorizing a house with different rooms before moving furniture into each room

 canvas = tk.Canvas(root,width=600,height=300)

 Last but not least, the application is not a one-off interface.
 So you need to add the mainloop function at the end of the script.
-It tells the system the users can use, again and again, search different keywords again and again.
+It tells the system the users can use, again and again, to search different keywords again and again.